The Storied Scrolls

 I dug my guitar out of storage when we returned to Colorado at the end of May.
 I used to play a lot in high school, but hadn't touched my guitar in a decade until about two months ago.
 I've enjoyed rediscovering my love for music and Skutull always appreciates a new bed to nap in, though I think he gets jealous of the attention I give the guitar.

 P.S.
-Here are my favorite stories and resources since last time
+Here are my favorite links since last time

 - Movie: Vanilla Sky - an older psychothriller starring Tom Cruise